How To Bypass Age Verification in 2026 [Tested]

 What are age verification laws?

-Age-verification laws require certain websites and apps to confirm a user’s age before allowing access and were initially aimed at adult-only material, but now extend to social media, gaming, and streaming platforms.
+Age verification laws require certain websites and apps to confirm a user's age before allowing access.
+They were initially aimed at adult-only material but now extend to social media, gaming, and streaming platforms, with governments worldwide accelerating enforcement in 2025 and 2026.

 In practice, compliance often relies on third-party vendors that process IDs or biometric data; however, privacy advocates argue that sharing this information with multiple platforms creates new risks, ranging from data breaches to identity misuse.